GrantRVD/Halpain-Lab/README.md

 NeuriteQuant
 ============

-Automated analysis for Fluorescent Microscopy in the
+Automated analysis for Fluorescent Microscopy of iPSC and in-vitro cell culture images.

+05-01-13: Created